RiceL123/ricelang-playground/frontend/app/about/about.md

     t-->s[5]
 ```

 As the coercion is done, changing the overloaded operators to their respective type is also done.
-This is because instructions like the addition of 2 integers verses 2 floats requires different Java byte code instructions. `1 + 2` and `1.0 + 2.0` both use the `+` operator.
-They would be changed to `1 i+ 2` and `1.0 f+ 2.0` respectively to disambiguate the operator.
+This is because instructions like the addition of 2 integers versus 2 floats requires different Java byte code instructions.
+For example, `1 + 2` and `1.0 + 2.0` both use the `+` operator.
+However, they would be changed to `1 i+ 2` and `1.0 f+ 2.0` respectively to disambiguate the `+` operator to make code generation easier down the line.

 The checker also ensures scope rules are adhered to while linking identifiers of functions and variables to their declarations by maintaining a [symbol table](https://wikipedia.org/wiki/Symbol_table) during the pass.
 This includes guaranteeing that there are no duplicate local variable declarations in the same scope and such.
-Furthermore, it will also do some miscellaneous decoration like when an array declaration has a empty subscript, it will use the length of the array initializer or if a `for` loop has an empty conditional it will insert a `true` literal.
+Furthermore, it will also do some miscellaneous decoration like when an array declaration has an empty subscript, it will use the length of the array initializer or if a `for` loop has an empty conditional it will insert a `true` literal.
 ### Code Generator
 The Code Generator takes the decorated AST from the checker and assumes that it is fully valid so that Jasmin source code can be generated.
 [Jasmin](https://jasmin.sourceforge.net/) is an assembler for the Java virtual machine meaning that it can take the source code and turn it into a Java class file.
 It is written as a [stack machine](https://wikipedia.org/wiki/Stack_machine) where you can load things like array pointers, variables and constants onto the stack and operate on them.

-The Code Generator also implements the `Visitor` class converts the meaning held in the AST (like the precedence and associativity) and generates the assembler code.
+The Code Generator also implements the `Visitor` class and converts the meaning held in the AST (like the precedence and associativity) and generates the assembler code.

 The following RiceLang code
 ```ricelang